 #5.
 Find Your Source of Strength

 The many strategies listed require you to engage in new forms of thinking, which may be quite different than how you are thinking now.
 The question then becomes this: How do you change patterns of thought that have been habitual in nature, especially when those thoughts are coming into direct conflict with something new you are contemplating?
-The answer has to do with your ability to find your internal source of strength, so that you are able to make a first step forward and move past reactive thoughts which may be negative or unsupportive.
+The answer has to do with your ability to find your internal source of strength, so that you are able to make a first step forward and move past reactive thoughts which may be negative or not supportive.

 This source of strength is often referred to as determination, willpower, and resilience.
 It is personal to you and is something you often rely upon whenever challenges arise.
 You will recognize the need for strength, any time you want to question your abilities or capabilities.
 Regardless of what you call the source of your internal strength, remember you have something you can rely upon whenever you want to change or begin something new.
 This will help you to take the initial idea, turn it into a movement or step forward, and then help you sustain momentum as progress is made.